JacoboRosas/discord-bot-js/README.md

 # discord-bot-js
-This is a discord bot with JS, trying to implement APIs other than the discord one
+This is a discord bot with JS